An Ordinary Rank-Two Case of Local-Global Compatibility for Automorphic Representations of Arbitrary Weight Over CM Fields: Introduction

 \begin{rmk} We only defined $\WD$ when $v\nmid l$.
 We call it the $p\ne l$ case, assuming that $p$ is the residue characteristic of $F_v$.
 We can also define a Weil--Deligne representation in the $p=l$ case. \end{rmk}

 From now on we will focus on the case where $F$ is a CM field and $p\ne l$.
 Fix a rational prime $l$ and an isomorphism $\iota: \overline{\QQ}_l\xrightarrow{\sim}\CC$ as above.
 Let $\pi$ be a regular algebraic cuspidal automorphic representation of $\GL_n(\AAA_F)$.
-If $\pi$ is polarizable, the result is well-known \cite{Car12}.
+If $\pi$ is polarizable, local-global compatibility has been proved by Caraiani \cite{Car12} (and by Taylor–Yoshida in less generality \cite{TY07}).
 For non-polarizable $\pi$, we mention the following two remarkable results.
 In \cite{HLTT16}, Harris--Lan--Taylor--Thorne showed the existence of $r_\iota(\pi)$.
 Moreover, if the other prime $p$ satisfies some unramified conditions, then local-global compatibility holds at any finite place $v\mid p$ in $F$.
 In \cite{Var14}, Varma showed that for any finite place $v\nmid l$, local-global compatibility holds up to semisimplification (recall that the semisimplification $(r,N)^{\Ss}=(r^{\Ss},0)$).
 The question is then how to deal with the monodromy.

 The work of Allen--Newton \cite[Theorem~4.1]{AN19} addresses the question when $\pi$ is of weight $0$ in the $\GL_2$ case.
-They prove that there is set of primes $l$ of Dircichlet density one such that local-global compatibility holds for all finite places $v\nmid l$ in $F$.
-Their proof uses the Fontaine--Laffaille automorphy lifting theorem \cite[Theorem~6.1.1]{ACC+18}, which requires $\pi$ to be of weight $0$.
-However, they mentioned that the weight $0$ condition might be removed if we use the ordinary automorphy lifting theorem \cite[Theorem~6.1.2]{ACC+18} instead, at the cost of imposing some ordinary assumptions on $\pi$ at $l$.
-We will investigate it in this paper.
-We have the following result.
+They prove that there is set of primes $l$ of Dirichlet density one such that local-global compatibility holds for all finite places $v\nmid l$ in $F$.
+The strategy of proof is to combine an automorphy lifting theorem with Taylor's potential automorphy method.
+The idea to approach the local-global compatibility conjecture using the automorphy lifting theorems is inspired by \cite{Luu15}.
+The proof of \cite[Theorem~4.1]{AN19} uses the Fontaine--Laffaille automorphy lifting theorem \cite[Theorem~6.1.1]{ACC+18}, which does not allow a change of weights, and Taylor's potential automorphy method gives an input of weight $0$, so they together require $\pi$ to be of weight $0$.
+However, the authors mentioned that the weight $0$ condition might be removed if we use the ordinary automorphy lifting theorem \cite[Theorem~6.1.2]{ACC+18} instead, at the cost of imposing some ordinary assumptions on $\pi$ at $l$.
+Here we investigate this question.
+We will prove the following result.